 When you head to the appointment, come armed with any other changed behaviors you've noticed, how long they've been going on, and any things you've tried to help.

-An appetite stimulant – appetite stimulants and anti-nausea medications often go hand-in-hand because you don’t want to make a cat hungry that feels like throwing up.
+An appetite stimulant– appetite stimulants and anti-nausea medications often go hand-in-hand because you don't want to make a cat hungry and feel like throwing up.

 Caring For A Sick Older Cat That Won’t Eat

 I mentioned earlier that my 18-year-old Sosa has had two bouts of pancreatitis: